ivan-paleo/publish-micro-image/How-to/Zenodo.md

 # Introduction

 This template explain the main steps to upload files to [Zenodo](https://zenodo.org/).
 The [help pages on the Zenodo website](https://help.zenodo.org/) explain most of it probably better, but I have found that what colleagues usually lack are clear step-by-step instructions.
-The first time using Zenodo can feel complicated, especially because it is often done as a last step before submitting a paper.
+The first time using Zenodo can feel complicated, especially because it is often done as a last step before submitting a manuscript.
 Therefore, I hope these instructions will help make it easier to every user.

 While most steps are very general, some points are specific to LEIZA's IMPALA and/or TraCEr lab.
 Adapt as necessary!